 Since Doors Open Toronto began in 2000, DTAH has been a proud participant in the annual event.
 This year, we again invite you to visit our office at 50 Park Road, May 26-27 2018 between 10AM-5PM.
+On May 26 at 1PM, DTAH Partner Mark Langridge will be giving a presentation on new bridges in Canadian World Heritage Sites.
+On May 27 at 1PM, DTAH Partner Joe Lobko will be giving a presentation on the adaptive re-use of Holy Angels into the new Cape Breton Centre for Arts, Culture and Innovation.

 Visitors to DTAH’s studio will experience the exciting history of a beautifully renovated modern building that sits in the Rosedale Valley ravine in the heart of downtown.
 See the working environment of a leading architecture, landscape architecture and urban design firm and examine historical images of 50 Park Road and its evolution over time.